-The following Financial Services guidance note Produced in partnership with Tony Katz and Sam Millar of DLA Piper UK LLP provides comprehensive and up to date legal information covering:
+The following Financial Services practice note produced in partnership with Sam Millar of DLA Piper and Tony Katz of DLA Piper provides comprehensive and up to date legal information covering:

 Directive 2008/48/EC on credit agreements for consumers (Consumer Credit Directive) was adopted by the European Parliament on 23 April 2008 and EU Member States were required to transpose it into national law before 12 June 2010.